 Introduction of Rat Trap Bond

-A rat trap bond may be defined as the type of masonry technique which consists of a wall bond system in which the bricks are laid on the edge i.e. the shiner and rowlock are on the visible side of the wall.
-In other words, rat trap bond may be defined as the type of modular masonry in which the bricks are placed in a vertical position such that a cavity is formed in the wall while the thickness is maintained same as that of the conventional brick wall masonry.
-Rat trap bond is also commonly referred to as Chinese brick bond.
+Rat trap bond may be defined as the type of modular masonry in which the bricks are placed in a vertical position such that a cavity is formed in the wall while the thickness is maintained same as that of the conventional brick wall masonry.
+It is also commonly referred to as Chinese brick bond.

-The main concept in which this type of masonry bond is based is the reduction in the number of bricks and mortar by forming a hollow space or cavity in the middle portion.
+The main concept of this bond is the reduction in the number of bricks and mortar by forming a hollow space or cavity in the middle portion.
 The concept of a rat trap bond was first introduced in Kerala in the 1970s by Architect Laurie Baker.
 The concept then slowly evolved in every part of the world due to its low construction cost, enhanced thermal efficiency and minimized material requirement.

 Since this bond allows the formation of an internal cavity bridged by the rowlock, it thereby facilitates improved thermal regulation and comfort.
 It helps to maintain a cooler temperature inside the building than outside and vice versa.
 Thus, rat trap bond masonry structures can be listed as the green building technology as well.